 We use our Yoto to listen to the memory work songs at home (see my tutorial about that here); I thought about bringing the Yoto to use as a speaker in class but instead decided to use a bluetooth speaker we have.

-You can see what specifically I’m doing for New Grammar each week in my Cycle 1 tutor plans post HERE.
+You can see what specifically I’m doing for New Grammar each week in my Cycle 1 tutor plans post HERE and my Cycle 2 tutor plans post HERE.

 Fine Arts